 This includes documentation from external sources such as medical records, assessments created by educational psychologists, healthcare providers, etc. This guidance will vary in its relevance and value depending upon the original context, credentials of the evaluator, level of detail provided and the comprehensiveness of the narrative.

-After the intake interview, if it is determined that third party documentation is necessary and the student does not already have such documentation, the Executive Director of Student Accessibility or the Accessibility Services Coordinator will assist the student in identifying the information that should be collected. in Excelsior College but are not required to do so.
-Accommodations are requested on a course-by-course (or exam-by-exam) basis.
-The time frame for requesting accommodations is determined according to the method used by the student to earn credit through Excelsior College.
+After the intake interview, if it is determined that third party documentation is necessary and the student does not already have such documentation, the Executive Director of Student Accessibility or the Accessibility Services Coordinator will assist the student in identifying the information that should be collected.
+Accommodations are requested on a course-by-course basis.
+The time frame for requesting accommodations is determined according to the method used by the student to earn credit through Excelsior University.

-Students who are seeking accommodation (such as extended time for examinations, etc.), should submit their request to the Accessibility Services Coordinator using the Online Accommodation Request Process form, or by an alternative accessible format which generates a durable record, at least 15 business days prior to the start date of the course.
+Students who are seeking accommodation should submit their request to the Accessibility Services Coordinator using the Online Accommodation Request Process form, or by an alternative accessible format which generates a durable record, at least 15 business days prior to the start date of the course.
 While the Accessibility Services Coordinator will review and attempt to fulfill late requests, the delay may result in accommodations not being available at the start of the term.
 Accommodations are never retroactive.

-For Alternate Format of Required Texts for Excelsior College Courses or UExcel® Exams
+For Alternate Format of Required Texts for Excelsior University Courses

 Students with print-based disabilities should purchase the e-version of the textbook if available.
 If an e-version is not available, such students should make a request 6-8 weeks prior to when the text will be needed, since the request must be sent to individual publishers.

-Students seeking accommodation for the CPNE may request it as soon as they are scheduled for the examination but no later than 30 calendar days prior to the scheduled date.
-Students should not apply for CPNE accommodations before they have submitted their CPNE application to the School of Nursing.
-Students should apply for accommodations for the CPNE® Skills Workshop at the time that they register for the workshop.
+Students seeking accommodation for the clinical practice experiences may request it as soon as they are scheduled for the examination but no later than 21 calendar days prior to the start of the course.
 While the Accessibility Services Coordinator will review and attempt to fulfill late requests, the nature of the request may result in accommodations not being available for the scheduled date.
-All requests for accommodation and documentation must be received by the Executive Director of Student Accessibility or the Accessibility Services Coordinator at least seven days prior to the scheduled date of the CPNE in order to be processed.
+All requests for accommodation and documentation must be received by the Executive Director of Student Accessibility or the Accessibility Services Coordinator at least seven days prior to the scheduled clinical weekend in order to be processed.
 In the case of such late requests no guarantee can be made regarding the processing or approval of the requests.

 Examples of Accommodations